 The Remuneration and Nominations Committee agrees pay and performance review arrangements for Executive Directors and agrees their annual individual pay awards.
 It meets around twice a year.

-- Elisabeth Davies, non-executive Board member (Committee Chair)
+- Dean Fathers, non-executive Board member (Committee Chair)